These therapies are most commonly used to treat individuals with substance use disorders.

 Learn the benefits of therapy and how a personalized approach can identify the right treatment option for you.

 What is therapy?
 Once you have recognized that you have a problem with drugs or alcohol, you may choose from many forms of therapy to begin the process of recovery.
-Each therapy can be more or less effective than others, depending on the substance you are using and the severity of your drug or alcohol problem.
+Each therapy can be more or less effective than others, depending on the substance you are using, the severity of your drug or alcohol problem, and other issues you may be experiencing, such as mental health conditions.
 Other factors can improve the effectiveness of therapy, too, like having a stable living situation or the ability to count on support from family members and friends.

 Your choice of therapy is personal, but a physician or specialists at an inpatient or outpatient treatment facility can help you determine which therapy — or combination of therapies — is right for you.